-- To save the generated system report to file, click Save and in the opened window specify a location for the created file. - To save the report to file and send it to Acronis support team by e-mail, click Save and send. - To exit to the main program window without saving the report, click Cancel.
+- To save the generated system report to file, click Save and in the opened window specify a location for the created file. - To exit to the main program window without saving the report, click Cancel.

-You can place the tool on your bootable rescue media as a separate component to be able to generate a system report when your computer cannot boot.
-After you boot from the media, you will be able to generate the report even without running Acronis True Image 2013.
-In this case you should plug in a USB flash drive before clicking the Acronis System Report icon.
-The generated report will be saved on the USB flash drive.
+You can place the tool on your bootable rescue media as a separate component to generate a system report when your computer cannot boot.
+After you boot from the media, you can generate the report without running Acronis True Image 2014.
+Simply plug in a USB flash drive and click the Acronis System Report icon.
+The generated report is be saved on the USB flash drive.